ismir/proceedings-builder/202x_scripts/README.md

 The session name will be used as the section names in the table of contents.
 This should have been generated by step 1.
 ```
-$ python3 2_generate_paper_tex.py -o ../2021_Proceedings_ISMIR/papers.tex ../2021_Proceedings_ISMIR/2021-paper-metadata.json ../2021_Proceedings_ISMIR/2021-session-order.json
+$ python3 2_generate_paper_tex.py -o ../202x_Proceedings_ISMIR/papers.tex ../202x_Proceedings_ISMIR/paper-metadata.json ../202x_Proceedings_ISMIR/session-order.json
 ```
-This generates `../2021_Proceedings_ISMIR/papers.tex` file that will be used to compile all paper PDFs into a single proceedings PDF in the next step.
+This generates `../202x_Proceedings_ISMIR/papers.tex` file that will be used to compile all paper PDFs into a single proceedings PDF in the next step.

 ### Step-3: Build the proceedings in LaTeX (manual step)

 Update the front matter and section headings as needed.
-These are all saved as PDF files in the `external` directory, and included in the proceedings with the \includepdf command in the `tutorials.tex`, `keynotes.tex`, and `2021_Proceedings_ISMIR.tex` files.
+These are all saved as PDF files in the `external` directory, and included in the proceedings with the \includepdf command in the `tutorials.tex`, `keynotes.tex`, and `202x_Proceedings_ISMIR.tex` files.
 Add or remove files as needed.
 (Since these sections can change considerably from year-to-year, there's probably no benefit to automating this step.)

-This step involves seeking inputs from different sub-teams within the ISMIR 2021 organization team to gather inputs.
-Importantly, it also involves approaching the ISMIR board to the ISMIR tech team to reserve an ISBN for the final ISMIR 2021 proceedings.
+This step involves seeking inputs from different sub-teams within the conference organization team to gather inputs.
+Importantly, it also involves approaching the ISMIR board to the ISMIR tech team to reserve an ISBN for the final conference proceedings.
 Once you have an ISBN, we can use any of the online ISBN barcode generators to generate a barcode image to add to the proceedings PDF.

 When configured, run the `00-run.sh` bash script.
-It will compile the `2021_Proceedings_ISMIR.tex` file, generate the author index, perform some text normalization, and recompile everything twice more.
+It will compile the `202x_Proceedings_ISMIR.tex` file, generate the author index, perform some text normalization, and recompile everything twice more.
 ```
-$ cd 2021_Proceedings_ISMIR
+$ cd 202x_Proceedings_ISMIR
 $ bash 00-run.sh
 ```

 Be sure to double-check the author-index to make sure the alphabetization worked.
-In the worst-case scenario, you may need to run the bash script piecemeal, manually correcting the `2021_Proceedings_ISMIR.ain` file that the perl script produces (e.g. if someone's last name starts with a non-ascii character and is put in the wrong place in the list.)
+In the worst-case scenario, you may need to run the bash script piecemeal, manually correcting the `202x_Proceedings_ISMIR.ain` file that the perl script produces (e.g. if someone's last name starts with a non-ascii character and is put in the wrong place in the list.)

 ### Step-4:Split proceedings